-NightTrace applications must be written in C, Fortran, or Ada.
-For your applications to trace events, you must edit your source code and insert NightTrace library routine calls (unless you are using the NightView debugger).
+For your applications to trace events, you must edit your source code and insert Night-Trace library routine calls (unless you are using the NightView debugger).
 This is called instrumenting your code.
-Before you begin this task, you should read the appropriate language section below.
+Before you begin this task, read the following section that applies to the language in which your application is written.